QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 ffuf -w directory-list-2.3-small.txt:FUZZ -u http://94.237.61.242:8080/blog/FUZZ.php -ic
 ```

-If you were unable to find any file extensions during the extension fuzzing process, you can still fuzz for pages by utilizing wordlists that combine filenames and extensions.
+If unable to find any file extensions during the extension fuzzing process, you can still fuzz for pages by utilizing wordlists that combine filenames and extensions.
 The following wordlists can be utilized:

 - raft-small/medium/large-files.txt